hawkwynd/EDApiWeb/readme.md

-# EDSM System Analsis
+# EDSM System Analysis

 This is the readme.
+When I have time, I will create the full readme, but for now, you can